coffeecodeconverter/VB.Net-Lib-Smooth-Windows/README.md

     End Sub

+    ' overrides and insists topLeft Quadrant if both moving AND resizing the form ' Becasue visually, its idential to growing from a specific corner due to the X and Y moving to cancel out the resize ' creating the illusion that its growing from the correct corner based on its quadrant, but its techncially always growing from topleft
     Private Sub AnimationTick(sender As Object, e As EventArgs) ' progress of animation
         Dim progress As Double = (DateTime.Now - startTime).TotalMilliseconds / animationDuration